Why Foreign Companies Should Register Copyrights in the U.S.

 (2) The enjoyment and the exercise of these rights shall not be subject to any formality[.]

-Many foreign companies and authors are surprised to learn that failing to register their copyrights in the U.S. deprives them of very important rights when they need to enforce their copyrights in the U.S. This article discusses the law in the U.S. regarding the Berne Convention and copyright registration, summarizes the benefits of registering a work with the U.S. Copyright Office, and provides an overview of registration.
+This article discusses U.S. copyright law regarding the Berne Convention and copyright registration, summarizes the benefits of registering a work with the U.S. Copyright Office (“USCO”), and provides an overview of registration.

 The U.S. finally joined the Berne Convention more than a century after it was drafted.
 The U.S. Congress, however, explicitly made the Berne Convention non-executing through the Berne Convention Implementation Act of 1988 (the “Berne Implementation Act”).
 This means that the Berne Convention has no legal effect in the courts of the U.S.; only the laws passed by Congress to conform U.S. law to the Berne Convention carry any weight.